AveryH6/CIS377-Animal-Classification/README.md

 <!-- Evaluation -->
 ## Evaluation

 <p>The model's performance was evaluated using accuracy, precision, loss, and recall metrics.
-To determine which model performed the best, we tried to maintain some consistency, one of which was the number of epochs the models were trained for.
+To determine which model performed the best, we tried to maintain consistency.
+One such measure was the number of epochs the models were trained for.
 To save time while allowing sufficient training, we settled on 5 epochs.

 In the Keras Final folder, you can see the models evaluated on the dataset without any adjustments.
 In the Image Augmentation folder, the models were evaluated on a dataset that included some image augmentation.</p>